|All bidding will finish on Monday 01/05/2017 at 5.00pm and will start again on Wednesday|

 Why do we publish results on the homes that we have let?

 On the 'lettings results' page of this website we publish details of the successful bidder’s priority band and length of time in that band for housing need properties, the successful bidder’s date of registration for date of registration properties and how many bids we have received for each home we have advertised.

 This will help you to decide which homes you would like to bid for.
 It also helps us to make things as fair and transparent as possible to our members.

 What should I do if I feel that a wrong decision has been made?

-You have the right to a review if you are unhappy about a decision that we have made.
+You have the right to a review if you are unhappy about a decision that we have made by writing to:

 Right to Review Panel,